“Baby Proofing” Your Home When Your Child Is Blind or Low Vision

 - Child-proof your cabinets.
 Keep household cleaners and medications of any kind in cabinets that can’t be opened by your child.
 Safety locks are available for cabinets, drawers, toilets, and even doorknobs, that are easy for you to open but difficult for children.

 - Add electrical outlet covers and electric cord shorteners to your shopping list.
-They’ll keep your child’s curious fingers safe from shock and keep her from tripping over or getting entangled in cords that she can’t see.
+They’ll keep your child’s curious fingers safe from shock and keep from tripping over or getting entangled in cords.

 Don’t leave your child, or any baby or toddler, alone in an area that can’t be made completely safe, such as in a bathtub full of water or in the kitchen when the stove is on.